realm/realm-inventory/README.md

 ## Intro

-This app is a simple implementation of an idealized inventory tracking system designed to show 2 different ways that transaction safe counters can be implemented.
+This app is a simple implementation of an idealized inventory tracking system designed to show how transaction safe counters can be implemented in a mobile application.

 # Installation